 Tarik Bartel (they/them) is a trans and non-binary Thai-American artist based in Lowell, Massachusetts.
 Tarik is a photographer, an award-winning filmmaker, and a spoken word poet.
 Tarik is also an arts educator, a youth worker, and a community organizer.
 Their work tends to explore identity and spaces of in-between.

-BEHIND THE LENS, Katytarika is an arts educator, spoken word poet, and community organizer.
-They are an advocate for educational equity, and equipping young people with tools that will allow them to thrive as artists and community members.
-They believe that art centered in community can leverage social change and connect us more deeply to one another.
+Tarik is passionate about: making art more accessible, letting young people do things, and the color yellow.
+They are an advocate for educational equity, and equipping youth with tools that will allow them to thrive and hold power in their communities.
+Tarik's lifework is informed by the belief that art centered in community can leverage social change and connect us more deeply to one another.

 Photography by Ally Schmaling, whose work you can see more of here.